caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 Matches request by the `Host` header field of the request.
 It is not common to use this in the Caddyfile, since most site blocks already indicate hosts in the address of the site.
 This matcher is mostly used in site blocks that don't define specific hostnames.

+There can be multiple `host` matchers per named matcher, merging them.
+The hosts will be OR'ed.

 #### Example:

 ```caddy-d